 Contact City Government

-If you think you‘re being exposed to noise levels that exceed legal limits, you probably are, and should contact Providence government officials to ask them to address the problem.
-Start with the city administration — the mayor’s office and the municipal agencies that he controls (see list below).
+If you think you‘re being exposed to noise levels that exceed Providence’s legal limits, you probably are — and you should contact city officials to ask them to address the problem.
+Start with the various municipal agencies that the mayor controls (listed below), because they are the branch of the city government responsible for enforcing local ordinances and policies, as well as state laws.1

 The Mayor / Executive Branch